FHPythonUtils/AnsiToImg/documentation/reference/ansitoimg/render.md

 - `ansiText` *str* - ANSI text to convert
 - `fileName` *str* - image file path
 - `theme` *str, optional* - file path to base24 theme to use.
-Defaults to "onedark.yml".
+Defaults to "onedark.yml"
-- `wide` *bool, optional* - use a 'wide' terminal 89 vs 49 chars
 - `width` *int, optional* - set the width for the image
 - `title` *str, optional* - set the title.
 Ingored